namin/cursor-feedback/README.md

 ## Release Notes

+### 1.0.2

+Update the defaults, and expand settings to support broader feedback.
+Tested on Dafny support.

 ### 1.0.1

 The extension is no longer macOS-specific, and is safer, relying only on the VSCode Extension API.